nbragin4/cookiecutter/docs/troubleshooting.rst

 Troubleshooting
 ===============

-I created a cookiecutter, but it doesn't work, and I can't figure out why
+I created a scaffoldrom, but it doesn't work, and I can't figure out why
 -------------------------------------------------------------------------

-* Try upgrading to Cookiecutter 0.8.0, which prints better error messages and has fixes for several common bugs.
+* Try upgrading to Scaffoldrom 0.8.0, which prints better error messages and has fixes for several common bugs.

 I'm having trouble generating Jinja templates from Jinja templates